 Before you submit your podcast to iTunes, you need to make sure that everything is in order.
 To do that, install iTunes on your computer, open the software, and log in to your iTunes account.

 Next, go to File > Subscribe to Podcast, and provide the feed URL of your podcast.
 You need to make sure that the artwork, description, category, episode, etc. are properly displayed.
 If everything looks good, click the ‘Submit’ button.
-Check out this Blurbrry tutorial for a step-by-step guide of the process.
+Check out this Blurbrry tutorial for a step-by-step guide to the process.

 And that’s how you create a podcast, publish it to your website, and submit to iTunes.

-Long gone are the days when you only put out content in one format. that is why it’s ever so important to repurpose your content as your audience will most likely have different preference.
+Long gone are the days when you only put out content in one format. that is why it’s ever so important to repurpose your content as your audience will most likely have a different preference.
 So you could publish a blog post and simply attach your episode with or without a transcript.